 - Hyper-pigmentation.
 This is a darker brown coloring than your skin tone and it's often genetic.

 Step 1.
-Countering the under eye color problem:
+How to countering the under eye color problem:

 - If you have a shadow below a puffy area or deeply recessed eyes, apply concealer that is a shade or two lighter than your skin tone.
 This will bring up the color so that the fold does not look so deep.